The Fab Faux

-The Fab Faux is a musical tribute band performing the works of the Beatles (whose members were often known as the "Fab Four").
+The Fab Faux is an American musical tribute band performing the works of the Beatles (whose members were often known as the "Fab Four").
 The group was founded by Will Lee, bassist for Late Show with David Letterman, and features Jimmy Vivino, bandleader for Conan.
-Other members include Rich Pagano, Frank Agnello, and Jack Petruzzelli.
-The band is committed to performing live what they feel would be an accurate reproduction of The Beatles' repertoire, often performing material The Beatles never played live.
-The band members do not try to impersonate the members of The Beatles, instead simply playing cover songs.
+Other members include Rich Pagano, Frank Agnello, Jack Petruzzelli, and Jim Boggia.
+The band is committed to performing live what they feel would be an accurate reproduction of the Beatles' repertoire, often performing material the Beatles never played live.
+The band members do not try to impersonate the members of the Beatles, instead simply playing cover songs.
 The band is often accompanied by a horn section (known as the Hogshead Horns) and a string section (known as the Creme Tangerine Strings) to achieve the proper sound.

-Their performances in the New York City area have included The Bowery Ballroom, Webster Hall, Nokia Theater, Irving Plaza, the Beacon Theatre, The Bottom Line, and The China Club.
-Their shows often have themes; one show could feature a track-by-track rendering of The White Album; the next might feature all of the Beatles' psychedelic work; another will include a full survey of the band from its Cavern Club days through to Let It Be.
-The Fab Faux has also performed a show of post-Beatle solo material.
+Their performances in the New York City area have included the Bowery Ballroom, Webster Hall, Nokia Theater, Irving Plaza, the Beacon Theatre, the Bottom Line, and the China Club.
+Their shows often have themes; one show could feature a track-by-track rendering of The White Album, the next might feature all of the Beatles' psychedelic work, and another will include a full survey of the band from their Cavern Club days through to Let It Be.
+The Fab Faux has also performed a show of post-Beatles' solo material.

-The group was featured in a full-length profile on CNN that was broadcast worldwide.
+The group were featured in a full-length profile on CNN that was broadcast worldwide.
 They also participated in a CD of original material by Beatles tribute bands, recorded in London at Abbey Road Studios and engineered and produced by Will Schillinger.
 The group has performed multiple times in Liverpool, England, where they played three shows each year from 1999 to 2005 for that city's annual "Beatle Week" festivities, including outdoor concerts for over 35,000 people on the Yellow Submarine and Let It Be stages.

-The band was featured in a full-page story in the August 11, 2005, issue of Rolling Stone magazine (page 22).
+The band were featured in a full-page story in the August 11, 2005, issue of Rolling Stone magazine (page 22).
 Senior editor David Fricke wrote: "The Faux invigorate the artistry of even the Beatles' most intricate studio masterpieces with top chops and Beatlemaniac glee;" and the story's byline called The Fab Faux "The greatest Beatles cover band...without the wigs."

-In an on-air interview (and accompanying print article) with National Public Radio's Ashley Kahn in January 2008, members of the band discussed their process of re-creating The Beatles' material for live performance; as well as an account of a brief conversation about the band between Will Lee and Paul McCartney.
+In an on-air interview (and accompanying print article) with National Public Radio's Ashley Kahn in January 2008, members of the band discussed their process of recreating the Beatles' material for live performance, as well as an account of a brief conversation about the band between Will Lee and Paul McCartney.